 Cross-Country Mountain Bikes: Lightweight & Efficient

 A cross-country (or XC) bike is designed to be as fast as possible going up, while still being relatively capable at descending on moderate terrain.
 Generally speaking, an XC bike would not be suitable for extremely steep, technical tracks.
 To help reduce weight and increase efficiency climbing a cross-country mountain bike tends to either be a lightweight hardtail, or “short-travel”* bike.
-The trade-off being that it’s going to be far less supportive and confidence inspiring when things get rough.
+The trade-off is that it’s going to be far less supportive and confidence-inspiring when things get rough.

 *When we’re talking about “travel” on a bike, this refers to how much movement the suspension has, or how much the bike can compress when absorbing force.
 The further the suspension can travel, the more force the bike can take, meaning it’s more capable of taking bigger hits either on technical terrain or jumps/drops.